gaelian/blog-binary-balance/_posts/2010-09-19-new-gem-self-notifo.md

 If you're looking for something in Ruby that does take into account the Notifo 'service' side of things as well and isn't tied to Rails specifically, [try this library](http://github.com/jot/notifo).

-**Disclaimer:** I have no affiliation with Notifo whatsoever, I'm just like the cut of their jib.
+**Disclaimer:** I have no affiliation with Notifo whatsoever, I just like the cut of their jib.